Fishing North Carolina: Paradise Via Beach or Mountain

 North Carolina is a state that from face value you would assume would be great for fishing, and you’d be right.
 A combination of mountains, beaches, and everything in between means you’re in for a good time if you’re taking a fishing expedition to North Carolina.

-From mountain lakes like Lake Fontana that offer the best bass fishing you’ll find, to Oregon Inlet off of Hatteras Island, where you’ll find some of the richest offshore fishing opportunities, including the holy grail of big game fishing: the blue marlin.
-There are legendary places to fish everywhere you look in the Tar Heel State.
+The state is a sport fisherman’s dream with the likes of mountain lakes such as Lake Fontana that offer some of the best bass fishing on the East Coast to the Oregon Inlet off of Hatteras Island, where you’ll find rich offshore fishing opportunities, including the holy grail of big game fishing: the blue marlin.
+It’s clear, there are legendary places to fish everywhere you look in the Tar Heel State.

 Saltwater Fishing in North Carolina